robyndahl/AdvancedPaleobiology/Labs/Tests/BeginnerQuizAnswers.md

-# R Beginner Concepts Quiz
+# R Beginner Concepts Quiz Answer Key

 1. What **class** of objects is `mtcars`?
 What function did you use to find out?